buildbot/buildbot/README.md

 * Check that all Data API update methods have fake implementations, and that those fake implementations have the same signature as the real implementation.
 * Steps' URLs should be stored as JSON objects giving both a title and a URL. :runner:
 * Validate messages using the same system as used to validate resource types
+* the fake self.master.mq.startConsuming should verify that all of its arguments are strings :runner:
+* Type verificatoin in the fake self.master.mq.produce is currently commented out, since the first element in the routing key does not correctly identify the resource type.
+  It's possible that the last or second-to-last element *does* reliably identify the type, in which case this verification can be reinstated.
+  Whether this is possible depends on whether we continue to send multiple messages for each event.

+## Missing Functionality ##

+* Builds' status strings are not handled like they were in the 0.8.x version.
+  The old handling should be characterized and, roughly at least, reproduced.

 ## Testing ##